NoeGJ/database-project/README.md

 React used for front end application

-Material Mui used for components and style of web application.
+Material UI used for components and style of web application.